Minty Kitchen

 How to make green borscht

-This soup is mostly made of liquid broth, loads of spinach, and hard-boiled eggs.
+This soup is mostly broth, with loads of spinach, scallions, and hard-boiled eggs.
 To get the most flavorful results, it's important to infuse the broth with aromatics.
 Carrots and celery are the basics and work just fine, but adding parsnips, celeriac root, carrot tops, and fresh parsley takes it to another level.
 The soup comes together in a few simple steps and is served with a dollop of sour cream and fresh dill.

 potatoes cut up into cubes